jeremiasivan/SimNOW/codes/README.md

 Running the code will create a new folder called `windows` with individual folder for each window size.
 Each window size folder consists of three folders:
 - `alignment/`: folder with all window alignments
 - `summary/`
-    - prefix.atsum: table of window boundaries and trees
+    - `prefix.atsum`: table of window boundaries and trees
-    - prefix.cmp: matrix of sites that recover specific topology according to `ms` (row) and non-overlapping windows (column)
+    - `prefix.cmp`: matrix of sites that recover specific topology according to `ms` (row) and non-overlapping windows (column)
-    - prefix.cmptw: comparison table of `ms` and non-overlapping windows topology distribution
+    - `prefix.cmptw`: comparison table of `ms` and non-overlapping windows topology distribution
-    - prefix.cnsum: frequency of consecutive windows that recover the same topology
+    - `prefix.cnsum`: frequency of consecutive windows that recover the same topology
-    - prefix.topsum: table of unique topologies sorted from the most common one
+    - `prefix.topsum`: table of unique topologies sorted from the most common one
 - `trees/`: folder with window trees generated using `IQ-TREE 2`

 Additionally, the `windows` folder will contain the following files: